canonical/kserve-rocks/CONTRIBUTING.md

+# kserve's server rocks

-## Summary of upstream dockerfiles
+## Summary of upstream's dockerfiles

-The kserve server rocks in this repo build images for the upstream dockerfiles located [here](https://github.com/kserve/kserve/tree/master/python).
+The kserve server images are a collection of different inference server runtimes, such as sklearn or paddle.
+This repo includes rocks for the upstream server images located [here](https://github.com/kserve/kserve/tree/master/python).
 These server images all have the following common traits:

 * they are implemented as python packages and use [poetry](https://python-poetry.org/) to manage their dependencies
 * each server installs its own server-specific package (ex: [sklearn](https://github.com/kserve/kserve/tree/master/python/sklearnserver))